Chinese space program

 China has one of the most active space programs in the world.
-With space launch capability provided by the Long March rocket family and four spaceports (Jiuquan, Taiyuan, Xichang, Wenchang) within its border, China conducts either the highest or the second highest number of orbital launches each year.
-It operates a satellite fleet consisting of a large number of communications, navigation, remote sensing and scientific research satellites.
-The scope of its activities has expanded from low Earth orbit to the Moon and Mars.
-China is one of the three countries, alongside the United States and Russia, with independent human spaceflight capability.
+With launch vehicles of the Long March rocket family and four spaceports (Jiuquan, Taiyuan, Xichang, Wenchang), China conducts the most or second most orbital launches each year, and is one of three countries with a human spaceflight capability.
+(Note: Alongside the United States and Russia) China's fleet of over 1,300 Earth orbit satellites serves communication, navigation, reconnaissance and scientific research.
+China Manned Space Program operates Tiangong, one of two active space stations alongside the International Space Station (ISS).